Take a look at our part-time, full-time and seasonal opportunities here.

 Here we take a closer look at what the duties of a CCSO are, how city centre patrols work and how such officers are helping to make city centres a friendlier and safer place.

-A City Centre Security Officer is a fully trained and SIA licenced security professional, who carries out patrols of a city centre location on foot.
+A City Centre Security Officer (sometimes known as a BID Ranger) is a fully trained and SIA licenced security professional, who carries out patrols of a city centre location on foot.

 Their primary responsibility is to patrol a predefined area and minimise antisocial behaviour.
 This may include covering key retail zones and back streets, as well as town squares and marketplaces.

 Officers will usually conduct their patrols in pairs and be trained in areas including conflict management, first aid and mental health first aid and crime scene management.
 As part of their patrols, officers will record and report back details of any incidents they encounter to the council and/or key stakeholders as required.